microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ## Getting started

+Before using the extension, you need to confirm whether the [.Net Core](https://dotnet.microsoft.com/download) is installed in your machine.
+If not, you should download it first.

 After you have installed the extension, follow these steps to edit the templates:
 1. Login to your ACR if needed.
 2. Get starting templates and put those in a folder.
 You can also use the templates published by Microsoft by following the instructions below.